briandicky/myOwnTarCmd/README.md

-#myTarCmd
+#myOwnTarCmd
-This program is similar to the tar command.
+This program is similar to the tar command and it is written in C++ to list the contents of a TAR file.
 The test data test.tar can be found in the directory.

 ##How to run this program
 This program is used with Linux, Gnu make, and GCC (Gnu compiler collection).